gmunguia/cron-parser/README.md

 Given more time, I would have liked to validate input.

-If performance was important (which is probably not in a script like this one, I would also optimize `FuzzyTime.nextTime` function.
+If performance was important (which is probably not in a script like this one), I would also optimize `FuzzyTime.nextTime` function.